 Know about @Kanyadaan Ritual & Its Historical Significance

 The Assamese wedding just like Malyali weddings are well known for their simplistic charm.
 An essential tradition of their wedding is the bathing custom in which the bride and the groom’s mother have to visit a nearby river and fetch the holy bath water of the couple.
-Another important custom of the wedding which sets the Assamese wedding different from the other Indian weddings is that reception takes place prior to the wedding ceremony.
-Earlier the guests were served only curd, rice and jaggery but with changing times the custom has changed and the guests are served with sumptuous cuisines.
+Another important custom of the wedding which sets.
+The Assamese wedding different from the other Indian weddings is that reception takes place prior to the wedding ceremony.
+Earlier the guests were served only curd, rice and jaggery but with changing times the custom has changed.
+The guests are served with sumptuous cuisines.

 have a look @Christian Wedding Traditions, Ritual

 Rajasthan is known as the land of vibrant history and culture and their wedding ceremonies are reminiscent of their rich traditions.
-An important Rajasthani wedding tradition which adds on to its uniqueness is the ‘toran bandana’ in which the bride attacks the groom with a sword and the groom has to duck in order to save himself.
+An important Rajasthani wedding tradition which adds on to its uniqueness.
+The ‘toran bandana’ in which the bride attacks the groom with a sword and the groom has to duck in order to save himself.
 The tradition might sound bizarre but it puts to test the physical fitness of the groom.